rmotani/paleomass/README.md

 Let us start by adjusting the position of the flippers and fins relative to the body.
 There are three kinds of options per fin, although not all three are available for all fins.
 These are:
 - .onset .....Position adjustment along the Z axis (=body axis)
 - .adj.up ....Position adjustment along the Y axis (=dorso-ventral axis)
-- .adj.med ...Position adjustment along the X axis (=bilateral axis)
+- .adj.lat ...Position adjustment along the X axis (=bilateral axis)

 In the Plesiosaurus example, you can tell from the image above that the pectoral flipper should be placed around the z coordinate 450, and the pelvic flipper around 650.
 These values are counted in the pixels of the original input images.
 This results in two options:
 `ffin.onset = 450, hfin.onset = 650`

-The flippers should move ventrally by about 160, resulting in the options:
+The flippers should move down by about 160, resulting in the options:
 `ffin.adj.up = -160, hfin.adj.up = -160`

-The flippers should move laterally, so:
+The flippers should move medially (=inwards).
+Why?
+The test image does not help in this respect because the flippers are placed at the body width of where they are located along the body axis.
+In the test image, they are close to the midline because the neck is narrow there.
+So:
-`ffin.adj.med = 10, hfin.adj.med = 40`
+`ffin.adj.lat = -10, hfin.adj.lat = -40`

-It may be counter-intuitive that positive values are for lateral rather than medial movements.
+Negative values here suggest that the fins move inwards.

 ### 5. Adjust the angles of body parts
 Nex is the adjustment of angles.
 You can adjust two kinds of angles per fin, although not both are available for all fins.